cerebral-legacy/cerebral-website/content/get-started/01_get-started.en.md

 So running those scripts will overwrite your root *./src* and *./public* folders.That also means if you did some cool sidesteps or adjustments **you should save them before**.
 Since this is now Chapter 1 (as indicated in the title) we need to **init** this tutorial.
 Please execute `npm run ch01` in the console to get there.
 Whenever you see a `npm run chxy` in the following chapters, just execute this script and we will be in sync.
+If you just need to restart the development server use `npm run start` so you won't loose your changes!

 For beginners in webdevelopment we have the following advice: Just follow the tutorial, don't get distracted too much by advanced concepts.
 So just go ahead if you encounter some advanced concepts, finish the tutorial and then read the other topics you can find on this page.
 You will have some enlightening moments then.
 Btw. what really helps to catch a lot of errors is a good linter.
 We recommend to use [Standard](http://standardjs.com/).